mParticle/mparticle-flutter-sdk/README.md

 # mparticle_flutter_sdk

-***Please note that this is the alpha version of the mParticle Flutter Plugin.
-Public APIs are subject to change before v1.0.0 is released.***

 Flutter allows developers to use a single code base to deploy to multiple platforms.
 Now, with the mParticle Flutter Plugin, you can leverage a single API to deploy your data to hundreds of integrations from your iOS, Android, and Web apps.

-See the table below to see what features are currently supported.
-The Flutter mParticle plugin is under ongoing development and the goal is to fully support all the below features on all 3 core platforms.
+See the table below to see what features are currently supported

 ### Supported Features
 | Method | Android | iOS | Web | Notes |